Skip to main content

 Who can obtain an Illinois birth certificate?

-Under state law, you may legally obtain a certified copy of your own birth certificate if you are of legal age, which is 18 years or older.
+Under state law, you may legally obtain a certified copy A copy of a document that can be used instead of the original because an official has approved it as a true and accurate copy by signing it. of your own birth certificate A legal document with a person's place of birth, time of birth, and parents if you are of legal age, which is 18 years or older.
 You can also get the birth certificate of your child as long as your name appears on the child's birth certificate.

 In addition, lawyers acting on behalf of the person named on the birth certificate, an agent authorized by a power of attorney, and court-appointed representative can also obtain the birth certificate.